Mincka/DMArchiver/README.md

 $ pip3 install pyinstaller
 $ pyinstaller --onefile dmarchiver/cmdline.py -n dmarchiver
 or alternative for macOS Sierra with handling of external imports
-$ /Library/Frameworks/Python.framework/Versions/3.5/bin/pyinstaller --onefile dmarchiver/cmdline.py -n dmarchiver --hidden-import cssselect --hidden-import lxml --hidden-import urllib3 --hidden-import requests --hidden-import queue
+$ /Library/Frameworks/Python.framework/Versions/3.4/bin/pyinstaller --onefile dmarchiver/cmdline.py -n dmarchiver --hidden-import cssselect --hidden-import lxml --hidden-import urllib3 --hidden-import requests --hidden-import queue
 $ cd dist
 $ ./dmarchiver
 ```

-## Known issue
+## Known issues

-### Missing emoji support in quoted tweets and usernames (Mac OS X / macOS only)
+### Missing messages in conversations
-There is an issue with the `lxml` build on macOS which prevent the parsing of four-byte encoded characters.
-Consequently, as a workaround, the script will replace emojis (and other special characters, like Pi (U+1D70B)) in usernames and tweets.
-See [issue #1](https://github.com/Mincka/DMArchiver/issues/1) for more information.
+Sometimes, generally due to a connection error, the script will write the messages of the conversations before retrieving all the messages.
+In this case, you should try to run the script again.

+### Error message: "Unknown element type" / "Unknown media type" / "Unknown media"
+Twitter may introduce new features or change the HTML output at any time.
+When it happens, DMArchiver may generate empty, broken logs or even crash.
+This kind of error message means the tool must be updated to handle the new output.
+Feel free to create a new issue when you encounter one of these messages.

 ## Troubleshooting

 ### Error building `lxml`
 You may encounter building issues with the `lxml` library on Windows (`error: Unable to find vcvarsall.bat`).
 The most simple and straightforward fix is to download and install a precompiled binary from [this site](http://www.lfd.uci.edu/~gohlke/pythonlibs/#lxml) and install the package locally:

-`$ pip install lxml-3.6.4-cp35-cp35m-win_amd64.whl`
+`$ pip install lxml‑3.8.0‑cp34‑cp34m‑win32.whl`

 ### `dmarchiver` script not found after `pip3 install`
 If Python bin path in not in your environment PATH variable, the program will not be found.
 Just run it with the complete path (location may vary...):
 ```
-$ /Library/Frameworks/Python.framework/Versions/3.5/bin/dmarchiver
+$ /Library/Frameworks/Python.framework/Versions/3.4/bin/dmarchiver
 ```

 ## FAQ